google/applied-machine-learning-intensive/v2/xx_misc/regular_expressions/slides.md

 ## `'[aeiou]{2}[a-z]*'`

 <!--
-Matches any word that starts with 2 vowels, e.g. aadvark, aim, either.
+Matches any word that starts with 2 vowels, e.g. aardvark, aim, either.

 -->